run-ai/docs/docs/developer/rest-auth.md

 * Go to `Application | Settings`
 * Create a new Application.
 * Set the required roles:
     * Select `Researcher` to manipulate _Jobs_ using the [Researcher REST API](researcher-rest-api/overview.md).
+To provide access to a specific project, you will need to go to `Application | Projects` and provide access to specific projects.
     * Select `Editor` to manipulate _Projects_ and _Departments_ using the [Administrator REST API](admin-rest-api/overview.md).
     * Select `Administrator` to manipulate _Users_, _Tenant Settings_ and _Clusters_ using the [Administrator REST API](admin-rest-api/overview.md).
 * Copy the `<CLIENT-ID>` and `<CLIENT-SECRET>` to be used below
 * Copy the domain of the web page to be used as `<COMPANY-URL>` below.
 This can be [app.run.ai](https://app.run.ai){target=_blank} for SaaS installation or a custom URL for Self-hosted installations

 !!!
 Important Note
-    Creating Client Application tokens is only available in Self-hosted installation and in SaaS installations where the tenant has been created post November 2021.
-If you do not see the `Settings | Application` area, please contact Run:AI customer suspport.
+    Creating Client Application tokens is only available in Self-hosted installation and in SaaS installations where the tenant has been created post-November 2021.
+If you do not see the `Settings | Application` area, please contact Run:AI customer support.

 ## Request a Token